wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 6. Dictionaries – `dict`

 Dictionaries store data as key-value pairs, like a real dictionary where you look up words (keys) to find definitions (values).
+For comprehensive dictionary operations, see our <router-link to="/cheatsheet/dictionaries">dictionaries guide</router-link>.

 ### Basic examples